Installing WordPerfect 8.1 for Linux manually on a distro current in 2024

 As well as supplying the necessary libc5 code, the "wp-utils" package is designed to satisfy the dependencies on "xlib6g" and "type1inst", as declared by WordPerfect 8.1.

-Thus it provides the needed locales files, and includes code from the old "type1inst" package, which creates a list of scalable fonts, needed to set up the WordPerfect fonts.
+Thus it provides the needed "locale" files, and includes code from the old "type1inst" package, which creates a list of scalable fonts, needed to set up the WordPerfect fonts.

 It also includes: